Hawmex/apriori/README.md

 You need to prepare two files:

-- A JSON file containing your transactions.
+- A JSON file containing your transactions
-- A JSON file containing your settings and preferences.
+- A JSON file containing your settings and preferences

 #### Transactions Scheme